Here are just a few examples of how our faculty and students touch lives around the world...

 The Ethiopian people are so hungry for knowledge when word spread about a K-State professor coming to provide professional development, the instructor’s session was televised on Ethiopian National Television (ENT).
-Laurie Curtis, assistant professor of curriculum and instruction, traveled to Addis Ababa, Ethiopia, in mid-May for two weeks where she provided expertise in literacy instruction for Ethiopian administrators, teachers and librarians.
+Dr. Laurie Curtis, retired assistant professor of curriculum and instruction, traveled to Addis Ababa, Ethiopia, where she provided expertise in literacy instruction for Ethiopian administrators, teachers and librarians.
 She also served as the keynote speaker for a three- day professional development conference where participants learned new strategies to engage students in literacy instruction that addressed the challenges of the schools’ limited resources and large classes.
 The typical Ethiopian class has between 50- 100 students.
 Curtis’ greatest professional challenge of the trip presented itself on the final day of the conference.
 That’s when the news crew and children — 45 in one class and 60 in the next — arrived.
 She demonstrated literacy techniques as conference participants observed and a translator repeated her every word all while being filmed for TV.

 About Ethiopia Reads…